Turbo Era (Final Year)1.5L Turbo (last year) or 3.5L NA

 3D Car Model — 1988

 Explore the championship-winning car in 3D.
-Rotate, zoom, and inspect every detail.
+Rotate, zoom, and inspect every detail of the 1988 F1 machine.

 3D model via Sketchfab.
 Use mouse/touch to rotate and zoom.